 vCenter Server 5.5 database creation

-We will create vCenter database manually.
+We will create a vCenter database manually.
 We will use following options:

 - Collation – SQL Server Collation Model: SQL_Latin1_General_CP1_CI_AS.